-NADA’s Dealership Operations conducts the annual Dealership Workforce Study providing data dealers can use to fine-tune employee compensation and
+The annual Dealership Workforce Study (DWS) provides data dealers can use to fine-tune employee compensation and

-benefits, promote retention and stay ahead of the demographic
+benefits, promote retention, and stay ahead of the demographic curve.

-- In 2014, the median weekly income for all employees at
+In 2015, the median weekly income for all employees at

-new-car dealerships increased 5.1 percent to $1,026.
-On average, dealership employees earned nearly 29 percent more than employees in the private-sector workforce, according to a
+new-car dealerships was $1,026.
+On average, dealership employees earned nearly 24

+percent more than employees in the private-sector workforce, according to a

-comparison of dealership salaries and 2014 fourth-quarter median
+comparison of dealership salaries and 2015 fourth-quarter median weekly

-- Car dealership employee turnover was 39 percent,
+Car dealership employee turnover was virtually unchanged at 39.6 percent,

 the U.S. Bureau of Labor Statistics.

 Car sales consultant, the only key position to exceed the national

-private-sector average, was the highest turnover position
+private-sector average, was the highest turnover position at 67 percent